 Utah's Perkins V State Plan and our State Methods of Administering Civil Rights Plan were both accepted and approved by the Office of Career, Technical, and Adult Education (OCTAE) this year.
-Utah transitioned from Perkins IV to Perkins V during the 2019-2020 school year.
 Perkins V brings a focus on systems alignment and program improvement.
 Perkins is critical to ensuring that programs are prepared to meet the ever-changing needs of learners and employers.
 The major changes spurred by Perkins V include regional consortia Perkins applications and joint work.
 The completion of a comprehensive local needs assessment from each applicant has helped to drive their work.
 In addition, Perkins V bolsters the alignment of programs between USBE and USHE and provides an added focus on equity.
 We expect the performance achievement levels to change initially due to strengthening of the concentrator and completer definitions.

-UTAH PERKINS GRANT AWARD
+UTAH PERKINS GRANT AWARD FY 2022

-FY 2022

-\$16.1 Million Award Amount
+\$16.6 Million Award Amount

-\$2.4 Million
+\$2.6 Million

-Supports staff and program functions at the USBE, institutions of higher education, and technical colleges
+Supports staff and program functions at the USBE, higher education, and technical schools